Birth injury lawyers servicing Brisbane, Gold Coast & all of QLD

 You may still be able to claim damages if you miss a deadline, but it can also complicate matters.

 If you’re worried about racking up a large legal bill, The Personal Injuries Lawyers provide a No Win No Fee guarantee.
-This means we’ll cover every outlay and expense associated with your case, so you don’t have to pay anything upfront.
+This means we’ll cover every outlay and medical expense associated with your case, so you don’t have to pay anything upfront.

 If you aren’t awarded any compensation, you won’t be required to cover the cost of our legal fees.
 In the event that you are awarded compensation, your legal fees will be deducted from any compensation you receive.